 Emergency Assignment Registration

 The decision acknowledges that there is sustained demand and pressure on the pharmacy workforce.
-In collaboration with the provincial government, the College will continue to monitor the situation to determine any future extensions to EA registration beyond the current expiry date.
+The College will continue to monitor the practice environment to determine any future extensions to EA registration beyond the current expiry date.

 EA registrants pursuing full registration as a pharmacist or pharmacy technician in Ontario are encouraged to move forward with their remaining registration requirements, including the Jurisprudence, Ethics and Professionalism exam, Practice Assessment of Competence at Entry (PACE) for pharmacist applicants, and Structured Practical Training (SPT) for pharmacy technician applicants.